 Characteristics and Comparison Charts:

 **Note** the charts below are derived from a combinations of studies and comparisons.
 They are not a study that this company has performed.
 A single study from a major laboratory or university comparing all of these lines has not come to light thus far.
 If information presented in these charts differs from your own experience, please do not write to request us to correct our information unless you are a major university or laboratory who has performed a similar study.Mite ResistanceCharacteristics by Bee Type Characteristic by Trait

 How They Got Here:

 Russians tend to swarm more than Carniolans and Italians.
 They start slow but when pollen and nectar become available the queen becomes very active.
 The workers draw out foundation quickly and the queen fills up the frames fast.
 As a result you may have up to 2,500 workers emerging each day.
 That is an explosion.
-“Beekeepers accustomed to managing Italian honey bees will be tempted to underestimate the potential for Russian colonies to rather abruptly shift from small surviving colonies to large colonies needing space to prevent swarming.”
+“Beekeepers accustomed to managing Italian honey bees will be tempted to underestimate the potential for Russian colonies to rather abruptly shift from small surviving colonies to large colonies needing space.”
 Also keep in mind that Russian Queens move throughout the hive.
 Honey on the top of brood frames is not a barrier to her.
 If she cannot find open space, the hive will swarm.
 And with Russians, swarming is not delayed while the workers build swarm cells.
-Russians already have them.
+Russians already have them in reserve.